 Serve warm topped with optional sliced green onion tops or cilantro and chopped peanuts.

-Storage: Refrigerate in airtight containers up to 3-4 days.
+Refrigerate in airtight containers up to 3-4 days.
+Freezing is not recommended.

 Substitutions